arcology-network/devnet/README.md

 This repository contains the binaries, scripts, and configuration files necessary to run a local development network for a development environment for Arcology Network.
 This network is intended to be used for testing and development purposes only.
 The network is configured to use a single node, and is not intended to be used for testing validator functionality.

-For more information about, please visit [Arcology Network](https://doc.arcology.network/).
+For more information about Arcology Network, please visit [Arcology Network](https://doc.arcology.network/).

 ## Overview

-This is an all-in-one package for running a local development network.
+This is an **all-in-one** package for running a local development network.
 Once installed, the network will be running on your local machine.
 The package contains the following major components:

 - An Ethereum L1
 - An Optimism bridge
 - An Arcology parallel execution node

+Arcology utilizes the bridge components from Optimism to establish communication with the Ethereum Layer 1 (L1).
+Both the Optimism bridge components and a local Ethereum L1 node are included into this package.
+This setup ensures that the Arcology parallel execution node utilizes both the local Ethereum L1 node and the local Optimism bridge for seamless integration.

+### Package Structure

+The installation process will install the following files and directories:

 | Name         | Description                                   |
 |--------------|---------------------------------------------- |